 - grandchild, and

-- parent-in-law.
+- parent-in-law.19

 Voting leave

 If you cannot vote in a statewide election outside of working hours, you are entitled to take off enough time at the start or end of your shift to vote.
-Voting leave is paid for the first 2 hours off.
-You have to give your employer at least 2 working days of notice that you intend to take voting leave.22

 Crime victim leave

-- a proceeding involving victims’ rights.24
+- a proceeding involving victims’ rights.21

 Domestic violence victim leave